kennybill2014/Leetroid/README.md

 Introduction
 ------------
 Leetroid is an Android app showing solutions and discussions to [LeetCode](http://www.leetcode.com/), which is a useful OJ website to improve coding skills.
-I wrote this app to make it easier for me to review basic algorithms, and I hope it will do good to you too.
+With both specific codes(with syntax highlighting) and ample dicussions, this app makes learning algorithms simpler and quicker.
+Hope you will like it.

 Basically, the solutions here are written in Java, they may not be optimal but are ensured to be correct.